Nick Ahmed Player Props: Diamondbacks vs. Cardinals

 Nick Ahmed At The Plate

-- In three games this season, Ahmed has picked up an RBI, with more than one RBI once.
+- He has not hit a home run in his 11 games this year.

+- Ahmed has driven in a run in four games this year (36.4%), including two games with multiple runs batted in.

-- He has scored in three games this year (30.0%), but has had no multi-run games.
+- He has scored in four games this year (36.4%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.